Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

     }
 }
 ```
-* The above json is the contents of the file `demo-stf/src/sov-cli/test_data/create_token.json` and we will use that as an example
-* In order to serialize the json to submit to our local celestia node, we need to perform 2 operations
+The JSON above is the contents of the file `demo-stf/src/sov-cli/test_data/create_token.json`.
+We'll use this transaction as our example for the rest of the tutorial.
+In order to serialize the transaction JSON to submit to our local Celestia node, we need to perform 2 operations:
-* Serialize the json representation of the transaction.
-The `serialize-call` sub command of sov-cli has the following structure
+- Serialize the JSON representation of the transaction.
+- Bundle serialized transaction files into a blob (since DA layers accept blobs which can contain multiple transactions).

+To serialize transactions, `sov-cli` has a  `serialize-call` subcommand, which has the following structure:
 ```
-user@machine sovereign % ./target/debug/sov-cli serialize-call -h
+$ ./target/debug/sov-cli serialize-call -h
 Serialize a call to a module.
 This creates a dat file containing the serialized transaction

 Usage: sov-cli serialize-call <SENDER_PRIV_KEY_PATH> <MODULE_NAME> <CALL_DATA_PATH> <NONCE>